C (New York City Subway service): 2000s to present

 C service was suspended from January 29 to February 14, 2000 due to switch replacement work north of the World Trade Center station, preventing it from being used as a terminal for trains.
 The E was rerouted south of Canal Street and originated and terminated at Euclid Avenue in Brooklyn every day during daytime hours to replace C trains; overnight E service short turned at Canal Street and did not operate to or from Euclid Avenue.
-Weekday daytime service between 168th and 145 Streets as well as weekday evening service between 145th and 59th Streets was replaced by trains. trains were extended beyond 145th Street during weekend daytime hours and originated and terminated 168th Street.
-Rush hour frequencies on the B was increased since it was the only line making all stops along Central Park West at the time.
+Weekday daytime service between 168th and 145 Streets as well as weekday evening service between 145th and 59th Streets was replaced by trains. trains were extended beyond 145th Street during weekend daytime hours and originated and terminated at 168th Street.
+Rush hour frequencies on the B was increased since it was the only subway train making all stops along Central Park West at the time.

-After the September 11, 2001 attacks, C service was suspended and was replaced by A, B and D trains in Manhattan and by E trains in Brooklyn, which was rerouted south of Canal Street and originated and terminated at Euclid Avenue.
+After the September 11, 2001 attacks, C service was suspended and was replaced by A, B, and D trains in Manhattan and by E trains in Brooklyn, which was rerouted south of Canal Street and originated and terminated at Euclid Avenue.
 Normal service was restored on September 24, but trains bypassed Chambers Street until October 5.

 On January 23, 2005, a fire at the Chambers Street signal room crippled A and C service.
 C service was suspended until February 2 and was replaced by the A, B, D, E, and V along different parts of its route.
 Initial assessments suggested that it would take several years to restore normal service, but the damaged equipment was replaced with available spare parts, allowing normal service to resume on April 21.

 In August 2012, the Straphangers Campaign rated the C train the worst of the city's subway services for the fourth straight year.
 No other service had ranked worst for more than three years in a row.
 The group found that the C performed worst in three of the six categories in its annual State of the Subways Report Card: amount of scheduled service, interior cleanliness, and breakdown rate.
 It also ranked next-to-worst in car announcement quality, after the 7, but performed above average in regularity of service and crowding.
 The New York Times called the C the "least loved of New York City subway lines", citing its fleet of R32s, which were almost 50 years old at the time the Times reported on the issue.
 The New York Times has also stated that the C train "rattled and clanked along the deteriorating maze of tracks beneath the city, tin-clad markers of years of neglect."
 In 2017, the Times referred to the R32s on the C as the world's oldest subway cars "in continuous daily operation".